Active Substance: ivabradine hydrochloride

 What is Procoralan?

 Procoralan is a medicine that contains the active substance ivabradine.
-It is available as tablets (5 mg and 7.5 mg.
+It is available as tablets (5 and 7.5 mg.
 The 5 mg tablets have a score line that enables them to be divided into two halves each containing 2.5 mg ivabradine).

 What is Procoralan used for?

 Procoralan is used to treat the symptoms of long-term stable angina (pains to the chest, jaw and back, brought on by physical effort) in adults with coronary artery disease (disease of the heart caused by the obstruction of the blood vessels that supply blood to the heart muscle) who have a normal heart rhythm.
-It is used in patients who cannot be treated with beta-blockers (another type of medicine to treat angina) or in combination with beta-blockers in patients whose disease is not controlled with them alone and whose heart rate is above 60 beats per minute.
+It is used in patients who cannot be treated with beta‑blockers (another type of medicine to treat angina) or in combination with beta‑blockers in patients whose disease is not controlled with them alone and whose heart rate is at least 70 beats per minute.

 Procoralan is also used in patients with long-term heart failure (when the heart cannot pump enough blood to the rest of the body) who have a normal heart rhythm but whose heart rate is at least 75 beats per minute.
 It is used in combination with standard therapy including beta-blockers, or in patients who cannot be treated with beta-blockers.